ThrashingLaggard/xyDocGen/README.md

 (Another Sample)
 xydocgen --root X://User/TestPrograms/TestRoot--out TestFolder/TestSubFolder

-(Output a list of commands, MUST be the first argument if used (others will then be ignored)) xydocgen --help
+(Output a list of commands, discard other commands written with it) xydocgen --help